William Abrams

 William Abrams (c.
 1785 – 6 February 1844) was a businessman with a military and judicial career in New Brunswick.

-Abrams was born in England and emigrated to New Brunswick in 1819 where he started a business funded by himself and five partners in Scotland.
+Abrams was born in Plymouth, England and was in businesses in Greenock, Scotland before emigrating to New Brunswick in 1819.
+There, he started a business funded by himself and five partners in Scotland.
 He and his family settled in the Miramichi region and he ran a business there, first with partners and later on his own, until his death.

-He founded a successful shipyard at Rosebank.
+In Rosebank, Abrams founded a shipyard, which suffered in the Miramichi Fire of 1825.
+Total losses were approximately £40,000.
+Trans-Atlantic trade was rising, however, and the company financially recovered.
+In total, the shipyard built 25 sailing vessels.

+In 1838, the Miramichi Abrams shipyard built the Actaeon, which sailed to Liverpool and registered there in the year of its construction.
+The ship, a three-masted barque, was scuttled in 1853 in the Falkland Islands.

+Community involvement

-William was active in the community and served as a justice of the peace and a justice of the Inferior Court of Common Pleas in New Brunswick.
-Both positions were important to the area.
-As well, he brought needed banking services to the area and promoted the foundation of the local Chamber of Commerce.
-He was one of the most important of the early shipbuilders in New Brunswick and, as such, was important to the developing economy of the time.
+Abrams was active in the community and served as a justice of the peace and a justice of the Inferior Court of Common Pleas in New Brunswick.
+Additionally, he served as an Anglican vestryman, militia battalion captain, agricultural society treasurer, school trustee, hospital commissioner, Northumberland County Board of Health member, and Miramichi Port harbormaster.
+In 1827, he ran for a Northumberland County seats in the House of Assembly but was defeated.

+He also brought needed banking services to the area and promoted the foundation of the local Chamber of Commerce.
+He was a prominent early shipbuilder in New Brunswick and, as such, contributed to the developing economy of the time.